mdda/mdda.github.io/_posts/AI/2018-07-07-qwiklab-instructions.md

    *  Start the browser-based DataLab
-      *   Meanwhile, you can look at the previous Cloud Shell, and it should be saying...
+      *   Meanwhile, you can look at the previous Cloud Shell (terminal console), to check on progress

-Tiny button in top right "Web Preview > Change port." - to 8081 : 'Change and Preview'.button.click()
+Use the tiny button in top right "Web Preview > Change port." - to 8081 : 'Change and Preview'.button.click()

 Ahah!
 The DataLab thing is working!